Safe manual handling at work

-Lifting, carrying, pushing and pulling loads can cause a range of injuries to staff - from back problems to other musculoskeletal disorders.
+Lifting, lowering, carrying, pushing or pulling loads can cause a range of injuries to staff.
+This includes back problems and other musculoskeletal disorders.

-Failing to protect against the risks of manual handling could lead to staff having time off sick, reducing your productivity.
+Failing to protect against the risks of manual handling could lead to staff having time off sick.
+This can reduce your business productivity.
 This could also leave you open to a compensation claim.

-There's a wide range of occupations where manual handling can be part of the job - from construction, manufacturing and warehousing to hotels, restaurants and agriculture.
-Office staff could easily hurt themselves too when moving boxes of paper, for example.
+There's a wide range of occupations where manual handling can be part of the job:

 Even office staff could easily hurt themselves, for example when moving boxes of paper.